JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 # to install it you'll need to agree to Oracle's license
 sudo apt install oracle-java11-installer

-#confirm you have the jdk installed correctly
+# confirm you have the jdk installed correctly
 javac -version

-# for oracle's jdk should get you
+# for oracle's jdk and OpenJdk should get you something similar to
 $ javac 11.0.1

 # and the runtime
 java -version

-# for Oracle's jdk should display
+# for Oracle's jdk should display something similar to
 $ java version "11.0.1" 2018-10-16 LTS
 $ Java(TM) SE Runtime Environment 18.9 (build 11.0.1+13-LTS)
 $ Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.1+13-LTS, mixed mode)

+# for Openjdk should display something similar to
+$ openjdk version "11.0.1" 2018-10-16
+$ OpenJDK Runtime Environment (build 11.0.1+13-Ubuntu-3ubuntu3.18.10.1)
+$ OpenJDK 64-Bit Server VM (build 11.0.1+13-Ubuntu-3ubuntu3.18.10.1, mixed mode, sharing)
 ```

 ##### /creating_a_new_spring_boot_project